winsonrich/aws-encryption-sdk-java/README.md

 The following code sample demonstrates how to get started:

-1. Instantiate the SDK
+1. Instantiate the SDK.
-2. Define the master key provider
+2. Define the master key provider.
-3. Encrypt and decrypt data
+3. Encrypt and decrypt data.

 ```java
 // This sample code encrypts and then decrypts a string using a KMS CMK.